Banking, Money and Taxes in the United Kingdom

 Opening a bank account in the UK can be a frustrating process for expats, and with over 20 commercial possibilities, choosing the best institution can often be the most complicated part.

-It can be helpful to have a letter of introduction from your home bank, specifically testifying to your credit worthiness and financial track record.
+It can be helpful to have a letter of introduction from a bank in an expat's home country testifying to their credit worthiness and financial track record.
 A series of recent bank account statements will also be helpful.
 Banks vary in the strictness of their requirements so shop around.

-The major banks are HSBC, Royal Bank of Scotland, Lloyds TSB, Barclays and NatWest.
+The major banks are HSBC, Royal Bank of Scotland, Lloyds Bank, Barclays and NatWest.
 Banks do not charge for most minor transactions, including issuing cheques and withdrawing money from ATMs.
-Once you have set up your bank account it is important to register and receive your National Insurance numbers.
+Once expats have set up their bank account it is important to register and receive National Insurance (NI) numbers.

 Taxes in the United Kingdom

 Expats who have lived in the UK for over 183 days across the tax year must pay tax on their UK or overseas-generated income.
-Tax rates vary from 20 percent for an income of up to GBP 32,010 annual gross income, 40 percent for amounts over GBP 32,011 and 45 percent for amounts over GBP 150,000.
-The main personal allowance is GBP 9,440, under which you pay no tax.
-The tax year ends on 5 April.
+Tax rates vary from 20 percent for an income of up to GBP 43,000 annual gross income, 40 percent for amounts over GBP 43,000 and 45 percent for amounts over GBP 150,000 (allowances for Tax Year 2016/2017).
+The main personal allowance is GBP 11,000, under which a person pays no tax.
+The tax year ends on 5 April (allowances for the Tax Year 2016/2017).

-Expats must complete form A86, downloadable from www.hmrc.gov.uk, and submit it to their local tax office, for the purposes of determining their correct tax status.
-Until this is done you will be assigned a temporary insurance number to establish your tax level.
-This will mean you will pay a higher rate of tax (“Emergency tax”) but this can be refunded once you acquire full tax status.
+Expats must complete form A86, downloadable from www.hmrc.gov.uk, and submit it to their local tax office for the purposes of determining their correct tax status.
+Until this is done expats will be assigned a temporary insurance number to establish their tax level.
+This will mean they will pay a higher rate of tax (“Emergency tax”) but this can be refunded once they acquire full tax status.